Alanpro2099/Recommendation_System/part1/ER_diagram.md

 );
 ```

 ### 2. Use reverse engineering to create the ER diagram in mysql workbench.
 Set relevant primary keys and NN values.
-Create relationships between the table, set the mandotory or optional relationship then save the generated ER diagram:
+Create relationships between the table.
+Set the mandotory or optional relationship (there may be prducts never ordered).
+Then, save the generated ER diagram:

 ![](assets/image/ER_diagram.png)